jihao2021/trojanbears/news/_posts/2023-08-16-new-members.md

 tags: [award]
 ---

-The CARC-Lab is officially established!
+The CARC (Creativity and Research Computing) Lab is officially established!
 Welcome to our lab space!

-#We are excited to welcome two new members, [Haoxuan Mu](team/haoxuan-mu) and [Jiahui (Cal) Zheng](team/cal-zheng), to our team!